Jacob’s Room and the Limits of Biography

 The Story

 First, though, the plot, so that I might contextualise at least somewhat the games and tricks of The French Lieutenant’s Woman.
 In Lyme Regis, gentleman Charles Smithson is spending time with his betrothed, Erestina Freeman, when they come across Sarah Woodruff, a “fallen woman” and the French lieutenant’s woman of the novel’s title.
 (He seduced her and then left her).
-Charles falls in love, though it takes him time to know it, and has several coincidental and then less coincidental meetings with Sarah, before finally breaking his engagement with Erestina.
+Charles falls in love, though it takes him time to know it, and has several coincidental and then less coincidental meetings with Sarah, before finally breaking his engagement with Ernestina.

 While breaking it off, however, Charles loses track of Sarah and struggles to find her for the next two years while drifting around the world as a social outcast himself.
 Eventually, he does – the former governess is now an artists’ assistant, and has given birth to Charles’ daughter.
 Depending on the reader’s preferred ending, Charles and Sarah either make up, or Charles leaves to continue with his wandering.
-The novel’s other ending, some time earlier, is the one where Charles breaks his relationship with Sarah to be with Erestina and has a boring domestic happiness, or thinks he has, anyway.
+The novel’s other ending, some time earlier, is the one where Charles breaks his relationship with Sarah to be with Ernestina and has a boring domestic happiness, or thinks he has, anyway.

 Less an Unreliable than a Poor Narrator